stmental/generateDataDictionary/README.md

 # generateDataDictionary

 This TSQL script is meant to be invoked externally to generate a HTML data dictionary/schema of all the tables in a SQL Server database.
+It includes foreign key reference links.

 It was originally based off of the script from here: [https://gist.github.com/mwinckler/2577364](https://gist.github.com/mwinckler/2577364)

 Example to run from powershell.
 This assumes Windows Authorization to the DB server, otherwise pass credentials.
 See [sqlcmd utility](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility) for more info.
 ```
-sqlcmd -S falpvm-dfoster\sqlexpress -d TaskDB -i generateDataDictionary.sql | findstr /v /c:"---" > twf.html
+sqlcmd -S falpvm-dfoster\sqlexpress -d AdventureWorks2016  -i generateDataDictionary.sql | findstr /v /c:"---" > wf.html
 ```

 Optional sqlcmd command line parameters that can be set with -v var = "value"